 The bottom line - we want you to be happy with your kitten because we want our kittens to live in happy homes.
 All of our kittens are raised in our home, and once they are litter box trained, they have free range of our house.

 Finally, the Commitment, Knowledge, and Experience of Jon and Robyn

-We encourage you to come by and meet us.
-You'll see that we are committed to one another, committed to our cats, and committed to bettering the Bengal breed.
+We are committed to one another, committed to our cats, and committed to bettering the Bengal breed.
 Robyn got her first Bengals in 1999; Jon in 2007, so we have both already been at this for some time.
 The average breeder lasts about five years.
 Only the passionate ones last longer.
 Our time with these cats has given us lots of experiences from which we gain knowledge.
 We stay current on developments in the medical world of cats often bringing the latest research to the attention of our veterinarians.
 We participate in research projects via Stanford University and UC Davis.
 We ask questions and probe for answers.
 We are involved in the Bengal world as voting members of the CFA Bengal Breed Council, and Robyn is one of seven breeders worldwide elected by the TICA Bengal breed membership to be on the TICA Breed Committee.
 Our next quest is to work towards certification in cat behavior and cat nutrition.
 We are in it up to our eyeballs and loving every minute of it.
 The Bengal cat is the center of our world.
 We won't be disappearing out of the Bengal world for years to come - not until the day comes that we are physically unable to keep the cats happy.
 Therefore, you can trust that we will still be here to answer your questions as your kitten grows through adulthood and into its geriatric years.

 To get a sampling of what how our experience can serve you, read some of our articles on Bengal cats.